carlosror/stat-inf-proportions/README.md

 ### Description

-This notebook is about making inferences about the true proportion $p$ of Americans working full time.
+This project is about making inferences about the true proportion
+of Americans working full time.